|A number of Faecal Immunochemical Test (FIT) samples are being sent to SWLP in the wrong container. This means that the samples cannot be processed.

 The purpose of the FIT is to help identify patients who may have adverse bowel symptoms who needs colonoscopy or CT colonography.
 However, not all patients with colorectal cancer will have an abnormal FIT result and symptoms which indicate the use of FIT may also reflect other types of cancer, so persisting symptoms would still need further investigation.

-FIT should be offered to patients without rectal bleeding who:
+For low-risk (DG30) symptomatic patients, FIT should be offered to patients without rectal bleeding who: